ksfallon/README-Generator/output/README.md

 5. [Questions Section](#questions)

 ## Installation Instructions
-- k
+- th
 ## Usage Information
-- k
+- th
 ## Contribution Guidelines
-- k
+- th
 ## Test Instructions
-- k
+- th

 ## Questions:
-- Should you have any questions about the application that are not covered in my README or you run into any problems feel free to contact me through github at https://github.com/k
+- Should you have any questions about the application that are not covered in my README or you run into any problems feel free to contact me through github at <https://github.com/ksfallon>
-- You can also reach me at my email address, k, with any additional questions.
+- You can also reach me at my email address, <fallon.katelin@gmail.com>, with any additional questions.